segfaultman/SegfaultBot.py/README.md

 I started working on a new Discord bot (again)

 ## This is a work in progress project I just started
-I'll be updating it with some of the fun ideas I have in mind
+A music bot that uses discord.py and Lavalink.
+I'll be updating it with some of the fun ideas I have in mind.

 ## How to run the bot yourself